ronaldbosma/track-availability-in-app-insights/README.md

 ### Logging doesn't show in App Insights

-Sometimes the requests and traces don't show up in Application Insights & Log Analytics.
-I've had this happen when I'd taken down an environment and redeployed it with the same name.
-When this happens, manually remove the Log Analytics Workspace and execute `azd provision --no-state`.

 I've registered https://github.com/Azure/azure-dev/issues/5080 in the Azure Developer CLI repository to track this issue.